 The State will comply with RHP expenditure requirements.
-Specifically, 30% or \$635,371, will be expended within one year.
+For the 2022 grant, 30% or \$334,928 will be expended within one year.

 In the unlikely event that program income is generated, the State will use it for additional RHP projects.
 All additional projects funded with program income or returned funds would be subject to the same policies and regulations.